Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: Preliminaries

 Then, we can actually prove that the minimal generating set of the special fiber ideal $J_D$ contains a degree $p$ binomial, generalizing the phenomenon observed in \cite[Example 2.4]{arXiv:1709.03251} for degree three.

-As the main result of \cite{arXiv:1709.03251}, we proved that the special fiber ring $\calF(I_{\calD})$ is a Koszul Cohen--Macaulay normal domain, provided that $\calD$ is a three-dimensional Ferrers diagram which satisfies the projection property.
-Its proof is quite involved and depends on the following two key ingredients. \begin{enumerate}[a] \item For both the Cohen--Macaulayness and the primeness of the ideal $\bfI_2(\calD)$, we had to use a common elaborate induction process, which will be explained afterwards. \item To establish the Cohen--Macaulayness of $\bfI_2(\calD)$, we actually proved that the Stanley--Reisner complex $\Delta(\calD)$ associated to the squarefree initial ideal $\ini(\bfI_2(\calD))$ is pure vertex-decomposable.
-Furthermore, the above induction process actually induces a shedding order for that purpose. \end{enumerate}
+As the main result of \cite{arXiv:1709.03251}, we proved that the special fiber ring $\calF(I_{\calD})$ is a Koszul Cohen--Macaulay normal domain, provided that $\calD$ is a three-dimensional Ferrers diagram that satisfies the projection property.
+Its proof is quite involved and depends on the following two key ingredients. \begin{enumerate}[a] \item For both the Cohen--Macaulayness and the primeness of the ideal $\bfI_2(\calD)$, we had to use a common elaborate induction process, which will be explained afterward. \item To establish the Cohen--Macaulayness of $\bfI_2(\calD)$, we actually proved that the Stanley--Reisner complex $\Delta(\calD)$ associated with the squarefree initial ideal $\ini(\bfI_2(\calD))$ is pure vertex-decomposable.
+Furthermore, the above induction process induces a shedding order for that purpose. \end{enumerate}

 To introduce the aforementioned induction process, we still need some preparation.
-For each $\bdu=(i_0,j_0,k_0)\in \calD$, let